 At that time the trustees of the Baptist Bible Institute of Cleveland, Ohio, were seeking a campus on which to expand.
 Hearing of Cedarville College, they visited the campus and were convinced that Cedarville was the site that God had for their school.
 Upon mutual agreement by both trustee boards, ownership of the College was transferred on April 4, 1953.
 Cedarville College became a Baptist university of arts and sciences.
-James T. Jeremiah, the pastor who first suggested the Baptist Bible Institute-Cedarville College connection, was called to be the university's president.
+James T. Jeremiah, the pastor who first suggested the Baptist Bible Institute-Cedarville College connection, was called to be the University's president.

 Soon the College was alive and flourishing.
 By 1959, the enrollment had grown to 255.
 Faculty, staff, and facilities were added.
 Six years later the student body had nearly tripled to 763.
-By the end of Dr. Jeremiah's 25-year tenure as president in 1978, the university's enrollment had grown to over 1,200 students.
+By the end of Dr. Jeremiah's 25-year tenure as president in 1978, the university's enrollment had grown to over 1.200 students.

 Paul Dixon was then called to lead Cedarville College.
-Through his leadership, the University has continued to flourish in every area.
-The student body has grown to over 3,000 students.
-Several new facilities, including seven residence halls, the Athletic Center, Centennial Library, and the Miter Conference Center have been constructed since 1980.
+Through his leadership, the University continued to flourish in every area.
+The student body grew to over 3,000 students.
+Many new facilities, including several residence halls, the Athletics and Recreation Complex, the Centennial Library, and the Miter Conference Center have been constructed since 1980.
 A new academic building for engineering, nursing, and science was completed in 1992.
 The Dixon Ministry Center, completed in 1996, includes a 3,400-seat chapel and facilities for both the Division of Christian Ministries and the Department of Music and Arts.

 Construction was completed in the summer of 1998 to convert the original Jeremiah Chapel into the Apple Technology Resource Center, complete with state-of-the art classroom and computer laboratory equipment.
-A new student life center was completed in the Fall of 2000.
+A new student life center was completed in the fall of 2000.

-Many new academic and co-curricular programs also have been added.
+Many new academic and co-curricular programs have also been added.
 In 1987, Cedarville College celebrated its centennial, commemorating one hundred years in Christian higher education.
-In the 1998-99 school year, the College initiated its first graduate degree program.
+During the 1998-99 school year, the College initiated its first graduate degree program.
 In April of 2000, the Board of Trustees voted to change the designation of the institution from college to university effective September 1, 2000.
 In 2002, the first students of the Master of Education program graduated.
-The future looks bright for Cedarville University!
+Under the leadership of the current university president, Dr. Bill Brown (2003-), the future looks bright for Cedarville University!